NKID00/chess-in-5d-stripped/README.md

  - `Chess` - This is the Chess class found in https://gitlab.com/alexbay218/5d-chess-js
  - `chessInstance` - This is the instance of the Chess class representing the current game

+To be an actual bot, you then need to return an `Action` object as described here https://gitlab.com/alexbay218/5d-chess-js#schemas

+The debug mode will run the function in the main thread, otherwise it will run it as web worker to prevent hanging.

 ## FAQ

 ### Is it any good?